-Long ago, in the 16th century, Mary Queen of Scots sent a glistening gift to Elizabeth I as a metaphorical olive branch—it was a heart-shaped diamond ring.
-This romantic symbol of love is a diamond cut you don’t see often for engagement rings but due to its old-world roots and artful design, the heart-shaped silhouette is worth a second look.
+Long ago, in the 16th century, Mary, Queen of Scots, sent a glistening gift to Elizabeth I as a metaphorical olive branch—it was a heart-shaped diamond ring.
+While you don't often see this variation of diamond cut for engagement rings, the heart-shaped silhouette is definitely worth a second look.
+Due to its old-world roots and artful design, it's become an appealing option for traditional and alternative brides alike.
+Modern-day adopters of this whimsical stone silhouette include celebrities like Lady Gaga and Niki Minaj.

 What Is a Heart-Shaped Diamond?

 A heart-shaped diamond is a variation of the brilliant round cut diamond.
 It's at least one-half carat in size and sometimes flanked by smaller diamonds.

 Symmetry is of the utmost importance with a heart-shaped diamond, however, there is some wiggle room.
 “While the standard ‘preferred’ ratio is 1:1, meaning the length and width are nearly identical in measurements, many find they prefer a slightly different profile,” James Allen cofounder James Schultz tells Brides.

 Meet the Expert